CenterForDigitalHumanities/rerum_server/API.md

 All the following interactions will take place between the server running RERUM and the application server.
-If you prefer to use the public RERUM server (which I hope you do), the base URL is `http://rerum.io/rerumserver`.
+If you prefer to use the public RERUM server (which I hope you do), the base ready fo is `http://rerum.io/rerumserver`.

 ## GET